Contents

 Vinyl is heat-transferred onto the fabric using a heat press, creating a strong bond between the ink and the fabric.
 This adhesion is durable and can withstand regular wear and washing.

 In normal conditions, vinyl print is flexible and can adapt to the stretch and movement of the fabric.
 However, excessive stretching may lead to cracking over time, especially if the design covers a large area or is on high-stress points.
+It means that the vinyl printing can last as long as you don’t stretch the fabric or use a harsh cycle of the washer or dryer.

 Screen printing might perform slightly better than vinyl printing when it comes to durability.
 With this printing method, the ink is absorbed into the fabric fibers, creating a seamless bond and ensuring that the print will last.